Sudan’s Khartoum targeted by RSF drones for third day after airport reopens

 The war in Sudan has killed tens of thousands of people, displaced about 12 million more and left 30 million people in need of humanitarian assistance in the country, making it the world’s largest humanitarian crisis.

-The International Organization for Migration and other UN agencies have called for an “immediate cessation of hostilities and protection of civilians, especially children, and unhindered humanitarian access to all affected populations.”
+The International Organization for Migration and other United Nations agencies have called for an “immediate cessation of hostilities and protection of civilians, especially children, and unhindered humanitarian access to all affected populations.”

-One of hardest hit areas is el-Fasher, the provincial capital of North Darfur province, which has been under siege for over a year.
+One of the hardest hit areas is el-Fasher, the provincial capital of North Darfur province, which has been under siege for more than a year.
 The UN and other aid groups warn that 260,000 civilians remain trapped in the city.

-“What I witnessed in Darfur and elsewhere this week is a stark reminder of what is at stake: Children facing hunger, disease and the collapse of essential services,” said Ted Chaiban, UNICEF’s deputy executive director, in a statement.
+“What I witnessed in Darfur and elsewhere this week is a stark reminder of what is at stake: children facing hunger, disease and the collapse of essential services,” said Ted Chaiban, UNICEF’s deputy executive director, in a statement.

 “Entire communities are surviving in conditions that defy dignity,” Chaiban added.